ansonl/secret-harbor/README.md

 ## How to use
 Let us assume you have deployed this app in Heroku and you called it `your-heroku-app`.

-The app provides a test client `https://your-heroku-app.herokuapp.com/test` and a REST method `https://your-heroku-app.herokuapp.com/process`: the client provides the input file (image or PDF), whereas the REST method returns a JSON object containing the OCR of the input.
+The app provides a REST method `https://your-heroku-app.herokuapp.com/process`: the client provides the input url (text), whereas the REST method returns a JSON object containing the OCR of the input.

-This app is available at https://secret-harbor.herokuapp.com/test.

 ## Licence
 MIT Licence.
-Copyright (c) 2015 Matteo Maggioni
+Anson Liu, using work of Matteo Maggioni